Harley Farnsworth MacNair: Professional life and career

 Modern Chinese History: Selected Readings, a two-volume compilation of some 400 excerpts of documents and writings chosen to be assigned along with H.B.
 Morse's The International Relations of the Chinese Empire in his course at St. John's.
 The selection was aimed to give sources of the "thoughts, the customs, and the deeds of those who 'made' history".
 MacNair went on to condense Morse's three volumes into Far Eastern International Relations (1928), co-authored with Morse, which he finished in 1927 as he and other St. John's faculty were standing guard in expectation of armed uprisings to welcome Nationalist Army troops.
 The Nationalist government authorities, however, suppressed a planned printing in Shanghai, and the American printing did not appear until 1931.
 The two authors revised the book, and further revisions were undertaken by Donald F. Lach.

 The Chinese Abroad: Their Position and Protection published in 1927, surveyed the modern experience of Overseas Chinese.
 The prominent Chinese diplomat V.K.
-Wellington Koo wrote an Introduction, with a Foreword by Fong F. Sec.
-A reviewer at the time quoted MacNair that the approach was "expository and not critical", and noted that he "adds his plea to those of American statesmen from the time of President Clevland for the passage of legislation conferring on the federal executive and judicial agencies power to protect aliens against the violation of their treaty rights".
+Wellington Koo wrote an Introduction, with a foreword by Fong F. Sec.
+A reviewer at the time quoted MacNair that the approach was "expository and not critical", and noted that he "adds his plea to those of American statesmen from the time of President Cleveland for the passage of legislation conferring on the federal executive and judicial agencies power to protect aliens against the violation of their treaty rights".
 The reviewer added that "the author has not, apparently, allowed his Chinese environment to destroy reasonable objectivity in his use of materials."